-Medi-Medi reminder: If provided with client present:
+Medi-Medi reminder:

-Include the time in F-to-F time.
+If provided with client present-include the time in F-to-F time.
+Otherwise bill to Medi-Cal.

 Sample Progress Note: Collateral

 - 6/21/10

 - 0 min.
 F-t-F; 12 min.
 TT

 - Location code xx (for phone)

 - (311) Collateral

 - Objective #2: "Stay in current residence for next 6 months."

 - TL's mother called to say she'll move to Nevada next month.
 As his major support, she's worried about his ability to "keep it together" when she leaves.
 Suggested she meet with TL & his care team to see how we can each support him in this transition.
 She'll call the CM to set up the meeting & I agreed to be present.

 - Freudian Slippers, PhD.